Sofie Dokter: 2024

 In February 2024, Dokter won the Dutch Indoor Combined Events Championships in Apeldoorn, with 4553 points.
 On 1 March 2024, she was a bronze medalist at the 2024 World Athletics Indoor Championships.
 Her tally included a huge personal best in the final event, the 800 metres of 2:11.89 min and a final tally of 4.571 points.

 In June 2024, she finished in fifth place overall in the heptathlon at the 2024 European Athletics Championships in Rome, and in August she achieved sixth place overall in the Paris 2024 Summer Olympics with a new personal best of 6,452 points.

 2025

 She finished third in the high jump at the Dutch Indoor Athletics Championships with a clearance of 1.82 metres.
 She was selected for the 2025 European Athletics Indoor Championships in Apeldoorn, where she won the silver medal with a personal best pentathlon tally of 4826 points, only four points away from the Dutch national record of Nadine Broersen.

 She finished in second place overall in the heptathlon at the Hypo-Meeting in Götzis, Austria, on 1 June 2025 with a tally of 6576 points.
 She placed sixth overall in September competing at the 2025 World Championships in Tokyo, Japan.

+2026

+Dokter won the gold medal in pentathlon at the 2026 World Athletics Indoor Championships in Poland in March 2026, achieving a personal best score of 4888 points to win ahead of the heptathlon gold and silver medalists from the 2025 World Championships, Anna Hall and Kate O'Connor.
+Dokter led from the second event onwards, having cleared 1.87 metres, and also produced the best mark in the long jump of 6.52 m, with 8.19 in the 60 m hurdles, and 13.92m in the shot put.
+With a seven-second advantage over Hall heading into the 800 m, Doktor ran 2:12.27 to trail Hall home less than six behind her to secure the victory.

+In May, Dokter set three personal best on the opening day of the Hypo-Meeting in Götzis, running 13.27 seconds in the 100m hurdles, reaching 14.70m in the shot put, and running 23.13 in the 200m.
+By the end of the second day she had secured an overall personal best of 6627 points, placing third overall.

+On 15 August, Dokter won her first senior medal outdoors in heptathlon, winning the bronze medal with 6,664 points at the 2026 European Athletics Championships in Birmingham, England.